kanidm/kanidm/book/src/developers/designs/cryptography_key_domains.md

 A key object MAY have multiple Key Types.

 Key Objects also must define their structure related to their Key Provider.
-For example a possible TPM Key Provider needs to store it's Public and Private components in the Key Object, where our internal provider needs to store the DER portions of the keys.
+For example a possible TPM Key Provider needs to store its Public and Private components in the Key Object, where our internal provider needs to store the DER portions of the keys.

 Between the type and the provider, this provides a concrete way to determine how a key needs to be used.

-For each private/public key pair, or each symmetric key, a record of it's status (valid, retained, expired, revoked)
+For each private/public key pair, or each symmetric key, a record of its status (valid, retained, expired, revoked)

 In the valid state, a key has a validity "from" a point in time.
 The latest `valid_from` attribute